AshutoshAgarwal01/CovidPred_Repro/README.md

-This repository contains code and artifacts to reproduce results obtained by a research paper which classifies COIVD based on X-Ray images.
+This repository contains code and artifacts to reproduce results obtained by a research paper `(Sharma, Rani & Gupta 2020)` [[1]](#1) which classifies COIVD based on X-Ray images.

 # Original research paper
-This work is done to build efficient deep learning models using the convolutional neural network (CNN) using a very limited set of chest X-ray images to differentiate COVID-19 cases from healthy cases and other types of illnesses.
+This work [[1]](#1) is done to build efficient deep learning models using the convolutional neural network (CNN) using a very limited set of chest X-ray images to differentiate COVID-19 cases from healthy cases and other types of illnesses.
 The overall goal of the paper is to train models such that rapid screening of COVID-19 patients is possible in a non-invasive and automated fashion.

 In this study, authors have applied following techniques to overcome issues mentioned above:
 * To overcome scarcity of x-ray images, authors proposed creating a much larger artificial dataset using smaller original dataset.
 This artificial dataset was created by applying multiple image augmentation techniques on the original data.